Checkmk/checkmk/CONTRIBUTING.md

 Some of these commands take several minutes, for example the command `test-format-python` because it tests the formatting of the whole code base.
 Normally you only change a small set of files in your commits.
-If you execute `yapf -i [filename]` to format the changed code, this should be enough and you don't need to execute the formatting test at all.
+If you execute `black [filename]` to format the changed code, this should be enough and you don't need to execute the formatting test at all.

-> We highly recommend to integrate yapf, isort, pylint and mypy into the editor you
+> We highly recommend to integrate black, isort, pylint and mypy into the editor you
 > work with.
 Most editors will notify you about issues in the moment you edit
 > the code.